A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding. Choose a category below:

 One Minute Guide to Adverse Childhood Experiences

-One Minute Guide to Care and Support Needs (see also: Keeping Adults at Risk Safe page)
+One Minute Guide to Care and Support Needs (Oct 2025) See also: Keeping Adults at Risk Safe page

 One Minute Guide to Children of Parents with Mental Health Needs

-One Minute Guide to Making Safeguarding Personal (see also: ‘Making Safeguarding Personal’ section on this page)
+One Minute Guide to Making Safeguarding Personal.
+See also: ‘Making Safeguarding Personal‘ (this page)

 One Minute Guide on Managing Difficult Conversations